Mortgage Pre-Qualification vs. Pre-Approval: What It Means and Why It Matters

-In order to get the ball rolling, it helps to have your financial paperwork in order.
+Before we get into these topics, let’s talk about financial organization.
+For either pre-qualification and pre-approval to have any relevance, your financial paperwork has to be in order.
 You’ll need to share complete information about your debt, assets, income, and the current status of your credit.
-For example, gather together

-- A list of your current assets, such as your Honda or Harley
+- A list of your assets, such as your Honda or Harley.

 - Proof of your income, such as your Leave and Earning Statement (LES) from your military MyPay account.